drepetto/chiplotle/trunk/chiplotle/documentation/chapters/tutorial/index.rst

 HPGL commands and Chiplotle Compound commands.

-Running chiplotle from a Python script
+Running Chiplotle from a Python script
 --------------------------------------

 Simple drawings can be done by hand from the command line, but you'll quickly find that it's much